1990 Myanmar general election

 General elections were held in Myanmar on 27 May 1990, the first multi-party elections since 1960, after which the country had been ruled by a military dictatorship.
-The elections were for a parliament-sized constitutional committee to draft a new constitution.
+The elections were for a constitutional committee to draft a new constitution.

 The result was a landslide victory for Aung San Suu Kyi's National League for Democracy (NLD), which won 392 of the 492 seats.
 However, the military junta refused to recognise the results and continued ruling the country until 2011.
-Voter turnout was 72.6%.
+Voter turnout was 73%.

 Background

 The aftermath of the uprising in 1988 and the rise of leader Aung San Suu Kyi placed worldwide media attention on the political situation in Myanmar.
 In September 1988, the State Law and Order Restoration Council (SLORC, the predecessor to the State Peace and Development Council), in its Declaration No. 1, had set four goals for the country: to maintain law and order, improve transportation, improve the humanitarian situation and hold multi-party elections.
 It also stated that the military would not "cling to power for long".
 Aung San Suu Kyi had been calling for dialogue between the SLORC and the citizens of Myanmar.
 In May 1989, the government reopened universities that had been involved in the uprising the previous year.
 At the same time, the government conceded and a date for the election was set for May 1990 with political parties registering for the election immediately.
 The date, 27 May 1990, was chosen for its auspicious nature surrounding the number 9; 27 May (2+7=9), and on the fourth Sunday of the fifth month (4+5=9).